Sure, we’ve heard about numerous ecommerce solutions. We’ve even tried out a couple.

 And the subsequent reports can be adopted in a number of ways.
 You can even export and import data through CSV files.

-Interestingly, it turns out you don’t even have to build your store on Shopify.
+Interestingly, it turns out you don’t even have to build your online store on Shopify.
 This should be a relief to digital merchants with sites that have already gained traction on other platforms, and might not be willing to migrate.
 Simply integrate Shopify’s buy buttons anywhere on the web, including emails and apps- then proceed to sell anywhere at any time.

 As a matter of fact, Shopify can even extend to social media.
-Through its Facebook extension, you can build your primary store directly on the social site.
+Through its Facebook extension, you can build your primary online store directly on the social site.
 Think of it as a way of selling your stuff right where your prospects spend their time- very much like an ice cream vendor in a stadium.